Aries1542/Labbie-Check-In/README.md

 **Deployed at: https://labbies.aries1542.dev/**

 ## Description

 A check-in system for the Smith building's lab assistants (labbies) at Utah Tech to track how often students come in for services.
 Student's can create an account to sign in, or ask a labbie to sign them in with their D-Number.
 Signed in labbies can also search logs by date, as well as modify and delete faulty logs.

+### Screenshots

+!(Sign in screen)[]

+!(User home page)[]

+!(Labbie home page)[]

+!(Labbie log modification page)[]

 ## Instructions

 Demo login for standard user:
     Username: d00444555
     Password: password123